 - 32. In the case of a formal complaint against a student member, an investigation will be carried out in the same way as for other members of the Inn. - 33.
-If the investigation finds that the complaint is well-founded, regardless of whether it is admitted or disputed by the subject of the complaint, the matter will be referred to the Inns' Conduct Committee (ICC) for determination. - 34.
-For matters disputed by the student member the Inn has the burden of proof and must present evidence in support of the allegation in accordance with the ICC's "Disputed Facts Protocol".
-The complainant will be kept informed throughout this process and may be called to give evidence to the ICC. - 35.
+If the investigation finds, on balance, that the behaviour complained of occurred and amounted to harassment or inappropriate conduct, the matter will be referred to the Inns' Conduct Committee (ICC).
+The ICC will determine whether the student member is a fit and proper person to practise as a barrister and what sanction is appropriate to impose if that individual's conduct calls into question whether they are a fit and proper person. - 34.
+In accordance with paragraph 37 (b) of the Inns' Conduct Committee Rules, The ICC shall treat the finding by the Inn as sufficient evidence of the misconduct in question. - 35.
 A copy of this policy will be published on the Inns' websites.